Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Kyphoplasty is a procedure used to treat fractures or breaks in the vertebrae.
 The vertebrae are the bones in your back that are stacked on top of each other to make your spine.
 Your spine supports your weight, allows you to move, and protects your spinal cord and the nerves.

 Kyphoplasty is often discussed along with another procedure called vertebroplasty.
 First the doctor inflates small balloon-like devices into the broken bone to make space.
 This is kyphoplasty.
 With vertebroplasty, the balloons are removed and the doctor injects a cement-like material into the fractured vertebra to make it more stable.

 You may need a kyphoplasty if you have certain types of fractures, or broken areas, in the vertebrae.
 In most cases, osteoporosis — or thinning of the bones — is the cause of these fractures.
 The vertebrae can also be broken or fractured in accidents or from cancer.
 The fractures cause the bones to collapse or become compressed.
 The fractures can cause pain, nerve damage, or lead to a hunched-over posture (called kyphosis).

 Kyphoplasty may make the bone a little taller to help make up for the height it loses when it's compressed.
 The procedure often also relieves pain.

 Usually doctors perform kyphoplasty only after trying other treatments.
-These may include wearing a back brace, limited activity, or taking pain medicine.
+These may include wearing a back brace, limiting activity, or taking pain medicine.

 The risks involved in kyphoplasty include:

-The amount of radiation used during the X-ray procedures used is considered minimal, and the risks related to radiation exposure are very low.
-But if you are pregnant or suspect that you might be pregnant, you should tell your healthcare provider.
+The amount of radiation used during the X-ray procedures is considered minimal, and the risks related to radiation exposure are very low.
+But if you are pregnant or suspect that you might be, tell your healthcare provider.

 There may be other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your doctor before the procedure.